alijatoi/Digital-Certificate-Using-Python/README.md

 pip install pandas
 pip install os

+#### Instructions

-### You must a certificate in jpg format.
+#### You must a certificate image in jpg format saved in the same code directory folder.
-#### Go the code directory and Create a folder Named " pictures" , Where Certificates will be saved.
-### Create a list.csv files to insert all the names in the list file which you want to be inserted in the ceritificate.
+#### Create a list.csv files to insert all the names in the list file which you want to be inserted in the ceritificate.
+#### Create a folder Named " pictures" , Where Certificates will be saved.

+Run the Code and you are ready to go.